I don't know about you, but I just loooooove me some veggie potstickers...especially dipped into some soy sauce on the side...yummo! 🙂

 - The potstickers should be cooked from frozen and not thawed.

-- Be sure to place the potstickers in the air fryer in a single layer.
+- Be sure to place dumplings in the air fryer in a single layer.
 It's okay if they are touching, but not overlapping.
+You want to ensure the air fryer can move the hot air around evenly to create perfect crispy dumplings with crispy skins in every batch.

 - You do not need to preheat the air fryer before cooking the frozen dumplings; however if you do, note that you may need to reduce the cooking time by 1-3 minutes.

-I used a 5.5 quart Ninja air fryer, but you can use any air fryer make and model.
+I used a 5.5 quart Ninja air fryer, but you can use any air fryer make and model that you already have on hand.

 Storing and reheating

-Although they are best enjoyed right away, you can store leftover dumplings in the refrigerator for up to 3 days.
+Although they are best enjoyed right away, you can store leftover dumplings in an airtight container in the refrigerator for up to 3 days.

 You can reheat them in a preheated, greased air fryer at 350° for a few minutes until warmed throughout, flipping once.